5l1v3r1/token-hunter/README.md

 1. In the root directory, install dependencies with `pip3 install -r ./requirements.txt`
 1. [Create a branch](https://docs.gitlab.com/ee/gitlab-basics/create-branch.html) for the changes you'd like to make.
 1. Modify or add test coverage in the existing `./test_*` files, adding new files as needed.
-1. Execute tests with `pytest -v` to make sure they pass.
+1. Execute tests, written in [pytest](http://doc.pytest.org/), with `pytest -v` to make sure they pass.
 1. Create a merge requests for your changes and tag `@gitlab-red-team` to review and merge it.
 1. Repeat!